View PREVIOUS WINNERS | 2018 Application Information

 The ISC established the Outstanding Student Achievement in Contemporary Sculpture Award program in 1994 to recognize deserving sculpture students and to encourage their continued commitment to the field of sculpture.

-The Student Awards program is organized by the ISC and is sponsored in part by Gertrud and Heinz Aeschlimann, Doris and Donald Fisher, the Johnson Art and Education Foundation, the Jon and Mary Shirley Foundation, and the New Jersey State Council on the Arts.
+The Student Awards program is organized by the ISC and is sponsored in part by Gertrud and Heinz Aeschlimann, Doris and Donald Fisher, Grounds for Sculpture, the Johnson Art and Education Foundation, the Jon and Mary Shirley Foundation, and the New Jersey State Council on the Arts.

 If you are unsure about the status of your membership, please contact us at 609.689.1051 x 301 or email firstname.lastname@example.org.

 Inclusion in a Fall/Winter Exhibition (location and dates TBD).

 A feature article recognizing the student winners, faculty sponsors and schools in Sculpture magazine.

 A chance to win a fully sponsored residency in Switzerland and study with world-renowned sculptor, Heinz Aeschlimann.

 A chance to win a fully sponsored summer residency at Grounds For Sculpture